polkadot-fellows/RFCs/text/0102-offchain-parachain-runtime-upgrades.md

 We could for example introduce another UMP Signalling message `RequestCodeUpgradeWithPriority` which not just requests a code upgrade, but also offers some DOT to get ranked up in a queue.

+### Generalize this off-chain storage mechanism?

+Making this storage mechanism more general purpose is worth thinking about.
+E.g. by resolving above "fee" question, we might also be able to resolve the pruning question in a more generic way and thus could indeed open this storage facility for other purposes as well.
+E.g. smart contracts, so the PoV would only need to reference contracts by hash and the actual PoV is stored on validators and collators and thus no longer needs to be part of the PoV.